Update: Wednesday, September 30, 2020

-On Friday, June 5th, Washington State Department of Health accepted King County’s plan to allow for limited openings of recreational, social, and business activities in a modified Phase 1 of Governor Jay Inslee’s Safe Start reopening plan.
+All other gatherings are still limited as part of Governor Jay Inslee’s Safe Start reopening plan.
 The State’s plan creates four phases that gradually increase activities based on the prevalence of disease and the ability to mitigate community transmission of the virus.
-King County is currently in Phase 1.5 of the four phases, which allows for partial re-opening of some businesses and activities.
+King County is currently in Phase 2 of the four phases, which allows for partial re-opening of some businesses and activities.
 This plan allows us to begin implementing some of the plans for reopening our building.
-However, social gatherings of any kind are still limited to five or fewer people outside the household.
+However, non-business meeting gatherings are still limited to five or fewer people outside the household.
 This does allow us to make use of our Virtual Event Studio at this time.

 Maintaining the safety principles that led to the success against the outbreak has never been more important.
 These include continuing to practice physical distancing of 6 feet or more, minimizing contact with others outside the home, frequent hand washing or sanitizer, use of cloth face coverings in public, and avoiding group gatherings.

 Meydenbauer Center is currently working diligently to ensure we will be able to meet all of the necessary sanitation and social distancing protocols for people to safely gather in our facility.
 One of the steps we have taken as a venue was to the earn the Global Biorisk Advisory Council® (GBAC) STAR™ Facility accreditation, providing third-party validation that we have a well-established and maintained cleaning, disinfection and infectious disease prevention program with well-trained professionals and clear documentation of cleaning processes.